 The inspiration for this recipe came from the recently viral, flourless chocolate cake.
 I noticed that the texture of those cakes closely resemble that of a dense, fudge-like tart.
-I have not made one of those cakes yet, but it's definitely on my baking list of things to try.
+I have not made one yet, but it's definitely on my baking list of things to try.
 The shot of espresso in this tofu chocolate tart adds another level of flavor to the deep, chocolatey goodness.

 Is this recipe vegan?